10 Important Google Ad Metrics Every Marketer Should Track

 2. Cost Per ClickThe amount you spend when a user clicks on your ad.Optimize bids to manage your client’s budget.
 Target hyper-relevant keywords to lessen CPC costs.

-3. Conversion RateThe percentage of users who satisfy the purpose of pursuing the desired action.Tells whether your Google ads are engaging to drive potential search traffic.
+3. Conversion RateThe percentage of users who satisfy the purpose of pursuing the desired action.Tells whether your Google ads are engaging enough to drive potential search traffic.

 4. CostThe total amount you’ve spent on your client’s Google ad campaignEnsure that the cost aligns with your client’s ad budget to improve spending efficiency.